 You’ll need to be very stealthy to catch the trout of Yellow Creek, so it is a great place to test your skills as a ninja angler.

-Yellow Creek might not be the most popular fly fishing destination, but if you are careful, and just a little bit lucky, you’ll have success snagging trout.
+Yellow Creek might not be the most popular fly fishing destination, but if you are careful, and just a little bit lucky, you’ll have success catching a few trout.

 Fly Fishing in Yellow Creek